RJ722/bioinformatics/_posts/2019-09-25-panegyric-omar-bhai.md

 I still can't quite get how you tolerated the bigot I was and managed to be calm and polite.
 Thanks for teaching me what tolerance is!

 Another thing which I learnt from you was what it meant to be privileged.
-I can no longer to see things the way I used to, and this has made a huge difference.
+I can no longer see things the way I used to, and this has made a huge difference.
 Thank You!

 I saw you through your bad times and your good.
 The way you tackled problems, and how easy you made it look.
 Well, it taught me [_drum roll_] how to think (before acting and not the other way round).
 Thanks for that too!